eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 + ***Noise, crosstalk, POCV, AOCV, MMMC, and other timing checks applied for deep submicron IC designs***
 + Deep understanding of ***timing corners, operating modes, OCV, cross-talk, noise, signoff criteria***.
++ ***Ability to follow a design flow (RTL, testbench, code coverage, synthesis, formal verification, gate level simulation).***
++ skill set for Research Scientist, ASIC & VLSI - New College Grad:
+	- NVIDIA Research is seeking leading researchers in the areas of ASIC & VLSI design and verification to contribute to the development of future high-performance and mobile computing systems.
+You should have a strong track record of research excellence and systems-building experience.
+Ideal candidates will have a broad perspective across areas including RTL and logic design and verification, machine learning, processor micro-architecture, VLSI implementation, and Electronic Design Automation (EDA) algorithms.
+Specific areas of research interest include but are not limited to machine learning accelerators, high-productivity VLSI design and verification methodologies, hardware/software co-design, on-chip networks and interconnect, and applications of machine learning and GPU acceleration to EDA.
+Applicants with specific expertise and research interest in any of these areas will be considered.
+	- Research and develop creative and innovative EDA software and algorithms, ASIC and VLSI design techniques, machine learning accelerator approaches, and/or novel digital VLSI circuits.
+	- Contribute to novel research advancing the state-of-the-art in machine learning accelerator design.
+	- Collaborate on the development of research prototype testchips.
+	- Develop and apply machine learning and GPU acceleration to EDA software and ASIC and VLSI design tool flows.
+	- Collaborate with circuits and architecture team members in research and product teams.
+	- Publish and present your original research, speak at conferences and events
+	- Collaborate with external researchers and a diverse set of internal product teams.
+	- Ph.D. or equivalent experience in EE or related with a strong research record, well referenced publications and / or patents is required.
+	- Recent PhD graduates (Research Scientist) or candidates with more years of relevant work or research experience (Senior Research Scientists) will be considered for the open position.
+	- You should display a strong background in VLSI, circuits, IC design, computer micro-architecture fundamentals, machine learning, EDA algorithms and software development.
+	- Experience with C, C++, Python, and scripting languages required; experience with machine learning frameworks such as PyTorch or Tensorflow preferred.
+	- Strong interpersonal skills needed.
+Being a creative and dynamic presenter is a huge advantage.
++ skill set for Research Scientist, ASIC & VLSI:
+	- NVIDIA Research is seeking leading researchers in the areas of ASIC & VLSI design and verification to contribute to the development of future high-performance and mobile computing systems.
+You should have a strong track record of research excellence and systems-building experience.
+Ideal candidates will have a broad perspective across areas including RTL and logic design and verification, machine learning, processor micro-architecture, VLSI implementation, and Electronic Design Automation (EDA) algorithms.
+Specific areas of research interest include but are not limited to machine learning accelerators, high-productivity VLSI design and verification methodologies, hardware/software co-design, on-chip networks and interconnect, and applications of machine learning and GPU acceleration to EDA.
+Applicants with specific expertise and research interest in any of these areas will be considered.
+	- Research and develop creative and innovative EDA software and algorithms, ASIC and VLSI design techniques, machine learning accelerator approaches, and/or novel digital VLSI circuits.
+	- Contribute to novel research advancing the state-of-the-art in machine learning accelerator design.
+	- Collaborate on the development of research prototype testchips.
+	- Develop and apply machine learning and GPU acceleration to EDA software and ASIC and VLSI design tool flows.
+	- Collaborate with circuits and architecture team members in research and product teams.
+	- Publish and present your original research, speak at conferences and events
+	- Collaborate with external researchers and a diverse set of internal product teams.
+	- Ph.D. or equivalent experienc in EE or related with a strong research record, well referenced publications and / or patents is required.
+	- Recent PhD graduates (Research Scientist) or candidates with more years of relevant work or research experience (Senior Research Scientists) will be considered for the open position.
+	- You should display a strong background in VLSI, circuits, IC design, computer micro-architecture fundamentals, machine learning, EDA algorithms and software development.
+	- Experience with C, C++, Python, and scripting languages required; experience with machine learning frameworks such as PyTorch or Tensorflow preferred.
+	- Strong interpersonal skills needed.
+Being a creative and dynamic presenter is a huge advantage.
++ skill set for Research Scientist, Circuits - New College Grad:
+	- We are now looking for a Research Scientist for Circuits.
+	- Advanced circuit design is critically important in the post-Moore’s Law age.
+Without the ability to scale process to increase performance and reduce power, we must rely more and more on creative architectural and underlying circuit solutions to provide continuing advancement from generation to generation.
+	- NVIDIA Research is seeking world-class circuit researchers to contribute to the exploration of future high-performance, low-power circuit technologies and development of prototype circuits.
+If you have a strong circuits background, desire to collaborate with elite researchers on critical problems, and a vision about how to advance the state-of-the-art, the team will be a great fit for you.
+NVIDIA has an ambitious circuit research agenda that involves taking circuit technology to the next level.
+This position offers an opportunity to have a real impact in a fast-moving technology-focused company.
+	- Explore circuit approaches to optimizing processor computation and interconnect performance and power
+	- Design and implement circuit approaches in prototype systems
+	- Collaborate with external researchers and a diverse set of internal product teams across research and product roles
+	- Transfer technology to product groups
+	- Publish original research and speak at conferences and events
+	- Pursuing PhD or equivalent experience in Electrical Engineering, Computer Science/Engineering, or related field.
+A strong publication, patent, and research collaboration history is a huge advantage.
+	- Excellent knowledge and broad background of theory and practice of circuit design
+	- Depth in one or more areas of high-performance circuit design (PLLs and clocking, SerDes and high-speed signaling, photonics, SRAMs, power delivery/regulation, security circuits, and high-speed logic)
+	- Track record of research excellence or significant product development
+	- Excellent communication and collaboration skills
 + skill set:
 	- Flex Logix is seeking a EFLX RTL/Frontend Design Engineer to join our team.
 You will be responsible for developing/migrating the RTL of the eFPGA and the next-generation InferX solutions.
 	- The candidate must be able to work in the architecture/frontend stage of silicon development: specification, coding, some verification, and some synthesis support for the